Bema: Judaism

 In Judaism, synagogues contain a bimah (בּימה, platform or pulpit), a large, raised, reader's platform, where the Torah scroll is placed to be read.
-The term is post-biblical Hebrew, and almost certainly derived from the Ancient Greek word bema.
-However, a link to the Biblical Hebrew bama (בּמה), 'high place' has also been suggested.

 The bimah is raised to demonstrate the importance of the Torah reader, and to make it easier to hear the recitation of the Torah.
 Over time, it became a standard fixture in synagogues, where the weekly Torah portion and haftara are read.
 In Orthodox Judaism, the bimah is located in the center of the synagogue, separate from the Torah ark.
 In other branches of Judaism, the bimah and the ark are joined together.